Will CGL Insurance Cover My Clients for Cyber Exposures?

-CGL May Cover Less Than You Think
+CGL Policies May Cover Less Than Your Clients Think

+- Third-party bodily injury.
 If a customer is injured in an accident involving your business, CGL insurance can help pay for medical expenses, including compensation for lost income, doctor visits, and physical therapy due to the accident.
 It also protects your business from the legal liability associated with bodily harm, should the customer decide to sue over the injury.
 Even if no physical harm has occurred, CGL can cover the costs associated with emotional distress.

+- Third-party property damage.
 CGL insurance covers expenses to repair or replace customer property, should it be damaged accidentally by your business.

+- Product liability.
 Even if harm doesn’t occur on the business premises, you could still be sued for damages if you manufacture, distribute, or sell products.
 A general liability policy will typically cover the legal expenses associated with a product liability lawsuit.

 - Malicious prosecution

 - Misuse of another’s advertising idea

 - Invasion of privacy